woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 website.

 Note: WoPeD is written in Java.
-It is necessary that you have installed Java 1.4 or higher on your machine.
+It is necessary that you have installed Java 1.5 or higher on your machine.
 Otherwise download it from http://java.sun.com.

-WoPeD is known to run on Microsoft Windows platforms (2000, ME, XP) and on many Linux systems.
+WoPeD is known to run on Microsoft Windows platforms (2000, ME, XP), on MacOS X and on many Linux systems.
 Any reports of successfully having installed WoPeD on any other systems are very much appreciated, as well as negative experiences.

 Download and Run